Ben Hutton

-Ben Hutton (born April 20, 1993) is a Canadian professional ice hockey defenceman for the Vegas Golden Knights of the National Hockey League (NHL).
-Hutton was drafted 147th overall by the Vancouver Canucks in the 2012 NHL Entry Draft.
+Ben Hutton (born April 20, 1993) is a Canadian professional ice hockey player who is a defenceman for the Ottawa Senators of the National Hockey League (NHL) on a professional tryout agreement.
+Hutton was selected 147th overall in the 5th round of the 2012 NHL entry draft by the Vancouver Canucks, with whom he played the first four seasons of his NHL career, and has also played for the Los Angeles Kings, Anaheim Ducks, Toronto Maple Leafs, and Vegas Golden Knights.
+Hutton won the Stanley Cup with Vegas in 2023.

-Hutton played Junior A with the Kemptville 73's and Nepean Raiders of the Central Canada Hockey League before joining the college hockey ranks with the Maine Black Bears of the Hockey East league.
-Hutton earned All-Hockey East First Team honours during his college career.
-Internationally, he represented Canada at the 2011 World Junior A Challenge, winning silver, and played for Canada at the 2016 IIHF World Championship in Moscow, winning gold.
-Hutton won the Stanley Cup with the Golden Knights in 2023.
+Hutton played Junior A in the Central Canada Hockey League before attending the University of Maine, where he earned All-Hockey East First Team honours.
+Internationally, he won gold with Team Canada at the 2016 IIHF World Championship.

 Playing career

 College

 Hutton played for the Maine Black Bears in the NCAA Men's Division I Hockey East conference.
 In his second year, Hutton's outstanding play was rewarded with a selection to the 2013–14 All-Hockey East first team.